'We must end this uncivil war,' Biden says, taking over a U.S. in crisis

 Top Republicans, including Vice President Mike Pence and the party’s congressional leaders, skipped Trump’s send-off and attended Biden’s inauguration instead.

-After a bitter campaign marked by Trump’s baseless allegations of election fraud, Biden struck a conciliatory tone rarely heard from Trump, asking Americans who did not vote for him to give him a chance.
+After a bitter campaign marked by Trump’s baseless allegations of election fraud, Biden’s speech struck a conciliatory tone rarely heard from Trump.
+He asked Americans who did not vote for him to give him a chance.

 “I pledge this to you: I will be a president for all Americans,” he said.
 “And I promise you I will fight as hard for those who did not support me as for those who did.”